 So, while some jockeys make a modest living, the best in the business can earn a fortune.

-Jockey Salary by States
+Jockey Income by States

 Here’s a simple table outlining the average annual salaries for jockeys by state.
 These figures provide a general idea of what jockeys might earn in different states.